40net-cloud/terraform-azure-fortigate/examples/active-passive-elb-ilb/README.md

 - Internal Azure Standard Load Balancer
 - VNET with an external, internal, hasync and mgmt subnets
 - NSG attached to interfaces for each FortiGate
-- The Public IPs:
+- Three Public IPs:
-   A Public IP address used as the frontend IP for the external load balancer A Public IP address attached to FGT-a mgmt interface used for management A Public IP address attached to FGT-b mgmt interface used for management
+   - A Public IP address used as the frontend IP for the external load balancer
+   - A Public IP address attached to FGT-a mgmt interface used for management
+   - A Public IP address attached to FGT-b mgmt interface used for management

 ### Instructions